top of page

 Try It Yourself

-QUESTION: Are the opposite sides of your school textbook parallel to each other? | ANSWER: Yes
+QUESTION: Are the opposite sides of a rectangle parallel to each other? | ANSWER: Yes

 MCQ